 Align everyone on the big picture and projects

-The quickest way to turn a team around is to focus them on big-picture stuff and big projects.
+The quickest way to turn a team around is to focus on big-picture stuff and big projects.
 For a marketing department, it is focusing them on big campaigns, and aligning everyone’s efforts as part of the campaign.
 For a product development team, it is focusing on significant products and the product roadmap.
 Big things allow teams to say no to all the low-value little things.

 Look up at the scoreboard